lucasoliveirabs/AutoNFT-X/README.md

 forge script script/AutoNFT.s.sol:AutoNFTScript --via-ir --rpc-url $MAINNET_NODE_RPC_URL --broadcast --verify
 ```

-Two transaction hashes will be logged: the first of contract's deployment and the second of first AutoNFT minting.
-Go to [etherscan](https://etherscan.io/) and query the hashes to confirm the success.
+Two transaction hashes will be logged: contract deployment one and first AutoNFT minting one.
+Go to [etherscan](https://etherscan.io/) and query the hashes to confirm deployment success.